BuddhiWathsala/operator-katakoda/distributed-stateful-deployment/step3.md

 Here we will deploy a stateful Siddhi app that we have discussed in the introduction section.

 A SiddhiProcess YAML to deploy the application can be retrieved as bellow.

 `wget https://raw.githubusercontent.com/siddhi-io/siddhi-operator/master/deploy/examples/example-stateful-log-app.yaml`{{execute}}

-View the SiddhiProcess yaml as following.
+View the SiddhiProcess YAML as following.

 `cat example-stateful-log-app.yaml`{{execute}}